-|1||Providers with eligible schemes have schemes selected for audit and are notified of inclusion in the current year audit programme, with approximate number and type of schemes to be audited, by HCA lead auditor||April – June|
+|1||Providers with eligible schemes have schemes selected for audit and are notified of inclusion in the current year audit programme, with approximate number and type of schemes to be audited, by HCA Lead Auditor||April – June|

 |2||Provider appoints and agrees audit dates with independent auditor.
-Provider confirms audit visit dates and name of appointed IA in CA system||June/July|
+Provider confirms audit visit dates and name of appointed Independent Auditor in Compliance Audit system||June/July|

-|3||Provider and IA training||July - September|
+|3||Provider and Independent Auditor training||July - September|

-|5||IA submits findings; CA system concurrently notifies HCA lead auditor and provider of IA submission.
-Provider has 10 working days to respond to HCA lead auditor on the CA system, addressing the IA’s findings||by end of November (or as requested by operating area)|
+|4||IA submits findings; Compliance Audit system concurrently notifies HCA Lead Auditor and provider of Independent Auditor submission.
+Provider has 10 working days to respond to HCA Lead Auditor on the CA system, addressing the Independent Auditor’s findings||July - October|

-|6||HCA Lead Auditors compile and prepares HCA audit reports using CA system||January - February (earlier when possible)|
+|5||HCA Lead Auditors compile and prepares HCA audit reports using Compliance Audit system||(July - October)|

-|8||HCA Lead Auditor issues advance copy of HCA audit report to provider’s development director and chief executive via CA system, and copying in partnership / consortium lead provider development director and chief executive||May|
+|7||HCA Lead Auditor issues advance copy of HCA audit report to provider’s Compliance Audit lead, development director and chief executive via CA system||May|

-|9||HCA Lead Auditor issues the audit report to provider copying in partnership / consortium lead provider five days after submission of advance copy - (development director, chief executive and board chair)||May|
+|8||HCA Lead Auditor issues the audit report to provider’s Board Chair, copying in Partnership/Consortium Lead Partner five days after issue of advance copy||May|

 Waivers and variations

-A change or drop in standards between firm (scheme approval) stage and completion is a variation, not a waiver, as long as minimum standards are met.
-Any variation should be discussed with area design managers before approval, and then dealt with as part of normal investment processing on IMS.
+A change in contractually agreed standards and completion is a variation, not a waiver, (as long as any minimum mandatory standards are met).
+Any variation should be discussed with the area team before approval, and then dealt with as part of normal investment processing on IMS.

-- new / inexperienced IAs
+- New / inexperienced IAs

 - IAs who have not undergone a shadow audit in the recent past

-- IAs where previous performance issues or concerns have been identified
+- IAs where previous performance issues or concerns have been identified.

-At the end of the audit year, lead auditors will identify, as part of the CA judgment, where a shadow audit has been completed and include a separate shadow audit comment which will appear in the final compliance audit report sent to providers.
+At the end of the audit year, Lead Auditors will identify, as part of the CA judgment, where a shadow audit has been completed and include a separate shadow audit comment which will appear in the final compliance audit report sent to providers.